sameeks/bookingbug-angular/src/test-examples/style-guide.md

 app.module('test').controller 'MyController', controller
 ```

-> Angular treats controllers as constructors so code above will return vm.hello method from constructor function which is totally wrong.
+> Angular treats controllers as constructors so code above will return vm.hello method from constructor function which is wrong.
 To fix it just add simply ```return``` as the last line of controller (transpiled js code will have no return statement at all)
 CS supposed to make code more readable - implicit `return` makes it only more vulnerable.